christopherpoole/G4VoxelData/README.md

 To place the data within a detector we use nested parameterised volumes, in pretty much the same way as described in GEANT4 example `extended/runAndEvent/RE02`.
 Using `G4VoxelDataParameterisation<sometype>(g4voxelarray, materialsmap)`, the parameterisation is initialised; to place it within the geometry `parameterisation->Construct(position, rotation)` will find the geometry located at `G4ThreeVector position` and rotated by `G4RotationMatrix rotation`.
+Before placement however, the dataset can be cropped to a smaller dimension if required.

 ## Usage (Developer)
 Developers can create their own voxel data readers or writers by inheriting from `G4VoxelDataIO`; the included DICOM reader `DicomDataIO` serves as an example usage.